Create a Syllabus That Works for You and Your Students

 How can I be sure my students read and understand the syllabus?

 The time and effort you’ve put into the development of an effective syllabus doesn’t matter if the syllabus isn’t read or integrated into the class.
-An effective, well-developed, detailed syllabus not only helps students see that you’re organized and are there to support their learning (Saville, et al, 2010).
+An effective, well-developed, detailed syllabus helps students see that you’re organized and are there to support their learning (Saville, et al, 2010).
 There is also evidence to suggest that students’ academic success may, to a certain extent, depend on their understanding of this cornerstone document (Raymark, et al, 2002).
 Here are some strategies that may help ensure students are connecting with the syllabus in a way that will support their performance in your course.

 • Incentivize reading